 This small co-operative, founded in 1954, has 110 members and 200 hectares of vineyard in the Haut-Rhin, nine kilometres from Colmar.
 Their wines are vinified using only their members' grapes, with a focus on expressing the rich diversity of Alsatian soils.
 Winemaker Nicolas Garde started at the winery in 2004 and his influence continues to be seen in the way the wines improve with each vintage.

-Nice straw yellow colour with an elegant silver gold tint.
-The nose is very complex with very delicate perfumes of lychee, mango and particularly rose.
-Full-bodied, this off dry wine has a refreshing acidity with roses lingering on the long finish.
+This wine has a nice pale, straw yellow colour with an elegant silver tint.
+The nose is very complex with very delicate aromas of lychee, mango and particularly rose.
+Full-bodied, this off-dry wine has a refreshing acidity with roses lingering on the long finish.